lemlac/mulem/docs/reference.md

 settings = Settings(enabled: True)

-doThing("foo", &settings)      -- Spreads `settings` into the arguments. doThing("foo", enabled: True)  -- Or passed as a named parameter.
+doThing("foo", &settings)      -- Spreads `settings` into the arguments. doThing("foo", enabled: True)  -- Or passed like a named parameter.
 ```

 See [Tuples](#Tuples) for more details on the `&` operator.